cloudflare/cloudflare-docs/products/ssl/src/content/_partials/_acm-definition.md

-Use Advanced Certificate Manager when you want something more customizable than [Universal SSL](/edge-certificates/universal-ssl) but still want the convenience of SSL certificate issuance and renewal.
+Use advanced certificates when you want something more customizable than [Universal SSL](/edge-certificates/universal-ssl) but still want the convenience of SSL certificate issuance and renewal.